FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_configuration/t_st_subscribe_advanced_routing_application.md

 4. (Optional) Enter the **Maximum number of parallel transfers**.
 If you enter a value greater than zero, SecureTransport executes only the specified number of transfers in parallel.
 If the value is null or zero, the maximum number of parallel transfers is limited by system capacity.
     The maximum number of parallel transfers limit is applied cluster wide.
 The limit for files transferred from the client will not be exceeded.
 Due to limitations in Standard Cluster communication mode, the parallel pulls limit can be exceeded when there are several connections.
 If you want to force the limit, then the `force.standart.cluster.sit.pulls.sync=true` system property should be added to the `start_tm_console`.
 Adding the property to the `start_tm_console` has a performance penalty due to increased cluster communication.
-    Note that the `force.standart.cluster.sit.transfers.sync` value overrides the value of the `force.standart.cluster.sit.pulls.sync` property, used in previous <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> versions for the same purposes.
+    Note that the `force.standart.cluster.sit.transfers.sync` value overrides the value of the `force.standart.cluster.sit.pulls.sync` property, used in previous {{< SecureTransport/componentshortname >}} versions for the same purposes.

 5. (Optional) Click the **Retrieve Files Now** button to immediately trigger a one time file pull.